Population in Urban Area, now

 …and one of the fattest city in the USA

 Houston may be the fastest growing city in the country, but it is also the winner of a less fortunate title: one of the fattest cities in the country.
 Americans are some of the fattest people in the world, and residents of Houston, Texas are helping to tip that scale.
 Experts compared the most populated areas in the country and cross-referenced this with 19 key indicators of weight-related problems and found Houston to be one of the areas with the most overweight people.
-Other “winning” cities were also located in and around Houston and Texas.
+Surveys done on the city took into account a variety of factors like the amount of health clubs per capita and their use, the amount of unhealthy restaurants per capita, the availability of mental health practitioners, consumption of fruits and vegetables, and adult physical activity to calculate how unhealthy the city is.
+Houston also got low marks access to healthcare and a lack of green space.

 A diverse and multicultural city

 Some people are surprised to learn that Houston is a very diverse and cosmopolitan city.
 Stereotypes of the southern United States lead many to believe the area isn’t welcoming to people from other ethnic backgrounds, but Houston’s status as a port city, it’s many academic institutions, and its robust industries make it an attractive locale for people from all walks of life.
-There are over 90 languages spoken in Houston.
+Out of 501 communities examined in a WalletHub report, Houston was found to be the most diverse.
+There are over 140 languages spoken in Houston, with Spanish and Vietnamese among the most popular after English.
+The city has a racial diversity makeup of 7% Anglo, 37% Hispanic, 17% black, and 8% Asian.
+This multicultural melting pot is the reason why Houston was named the most diverse city in the country in 2019.